 Variation in seasonal cooling load profiles will also be caused by variations in thermally significant building characteristics.
 Building prototypes included as many as twenty variable building features.
 These were used to describe and vary the thermal characteristics and operation of each building prototype.
-Building design and operations features were identified for each building type that was considered important in varying the cooling load "shape", i.e., the relationship between cooling load and outdoor temperature (see for example, Figure 3c).
+Building design and operations features were identified that were considered important in varying the cooling load "shape", i.e., the relationship between cooling load and outdoor temperature (see for example, Figure 3c).
 These include detailed descriptions of the building components (walls, windows, building orientation, shading devices, floor area, number of floors, etc.) and building operating conditions (occupancy levels, thermostat settings, equipment use, lighting, and schedules that describe how these vary over the day).
-Lists of building characteristics that impact the cooling load shape are provided in Table 1 for the single-family residential prototype, and Table 2 for the small office prototype.
-The building component and operational details are obtained from new construction building surveys conducted in California (2000 Residential New Construction Market Share Tracking (RMST) Database and the 1999 California Non-Residential New Construction Characteristics (CNRNCC) Database).
+Lists of building characteristics that impact the cooling load shape are provided in Table 1 for the singlefamily residential prototype.
+The building component and operational details are obtained from new construction building surveys conducted in California (2000 Residential New Construction Market Share Tracking (RMST) Database.
 Using these surveys, median, minimum, and maximum values of the components and operational features of the building prototypes were determined.